AectechSG/Aectech-Dynamo-Package/README.md

 ## Wiki ###

-You can learn more about the nodes available in the package at the [Aectech Dynamo package wiki](https://github.com/AectechSG/Aectech-Dynamo-Package/wiki) or the [blog site](http://aectechy.com/blog/).
+You can learn more about the nodes available in the package at the [Aectech Dynamo package wiki](https://github.com/AectechSG/Aectech-Dynamo-Package/wiki) or the official [blog site](http://aectechy.com/blog/).

 ## Contribute ##